osmarks/website/blog/minoteaur.md

 * store files, and use them as icons for pages for easy recognition (mostly in search results).
 * work on phones, somewhat (it was pretty difficult to reliably detect phones as opposed to vertical monitors, and when I got it to work it broke again after my monitor layout changed and Firefox handled it weirdly).
 * run JS on the serverside as part of Markdown processing, in lieu of a plugin API (I had to ship the interpreter anyway for KaTeX).
+* associate structured data (text or numbers) with pages, and run queries based on that.

 Should you actually use it?
 Probably not: while it works reliably enough for me, this is because I am accustomed to its strangeness and deliberately designed it to my requirements rather than anyone else's, sometimes in ways which are very hard to change now (for example, adding things like pen drawings would be really hard structurally, and while there was a Minoteaur 8 prototype with a different architecture which would have made that easier, it was worse to write most code for so I didn't go ahead with that), and can rewrite and debug it easily enough if I have to.